 - Enter a Name for your CoPilot and select the language.

 Once this is done the bot is created and we have to add your custom data via skills.
-But before, let’s have a look at which functionalities are available
+But before, let’s have a look at which functionalities are available.

 The Studio

-There are basically 3 essential parts. #1 is the menu element, where you can select the options to create plugins, add your documents, build flows or everything else. #2 is the Copilot playground to test stuff and and validate that everything works after you configure it.
+There are basically 3 essential parts. #1 is the menu element, where you can select the options to create plugins, add your documents, build flows or everything else. #2 is the Copilot playground to test stuff and validate that everything works after you configure it.
 The third part is the Main Part where you can take the configurations for the different options in #1.

-Create an AI Plug-In
+Create an AI Plug-In for your Intune Copilot

 Here you have an Input / Input Variables, and with this an Answer will be generated using GPT.
 This is an example of a Text classifier.
 You give the model a Text and some Categories, and it will assign a category to the text.